dyhes/zulip/docs/contributing/design-discussions.md

 Finally, don’t forget to express support and appreciation for ideas and work that you like, whether in messages or emoji reactions!
-It helps motivate folks working on Zulip’s design, builds consensus towards decisions, and creates a more positive atmosphere in the community.
+It helps motivate folks working on Aloha’s design, builds consensus towards decisions, and creates a more positive atmosphere in the community.

 Note that [#design][design stream] is a high-traffic stream, and thoughtful